MuonPi/muondetector/README.md

 ATTENTION:  when trying to create Makefile with qmake (qt version 5.7.1 on raspbian) there will probably be an error:
             "Project ERROR: unknown module(s) in QT: serialport" there is missing library "libqt5serialport5-dev".
 To install just get it from repository with apt-get install

+            when trying to create Makefile with qmake there will also probably be the error:
+            "Project ERROR: uknown module(s) in QT: quickwidgets" there is missing library "qtdeclarative5-dev".